microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 SQL Server provides T-SQL statements, such as `ALTER AVAILABILITY GROUP`, to interact and manage the Availability Group including adding one more databases.
 An Availability Group can have one more or databases and is the unit of failover.

 Once you have added your database to the availability group, you will create a database backup, which will initiate a concept called *direct seeding*.
 This process will send data to the secondary replicas making them in *sync*.
 You can now connect to the primary replica SQL Server and interact with it like any SQL Server database.
 You can also connect to the secondary replica(s) with a special connection option to read data.
-This allows you to offset read users (e.g. reporting users) from your primary SQL Server.
+This allows you to offload read users (e.g. reporting users) from your primary SQL Server.

 Proceed to the activity to see how this works.